Do you ever go through your spam/junk folder? If not, go ahead and check it out. We’re pretty sure you’ll find tons of emails like this:

 Opt-in email marketing is a legal method of building your email list.
-This way, you acquire emails rather than gaining people’s email addresses illegally.
+This way, you acquire emails rather than illegally gaining people’s email addresses.
 Hence, your emails are less likely to go to spam.

 That’s already a few.
 More benefits of opt-in email marketing include:

-Better tailor communications: You already know what your contacts expect when you implement an opt-in email marketing strategy.
+- Better tailor communications: You already know what your contacts expect when implementing an opt-in email marketing strategy.
 So you can better tailor communications.

 Apart from the known benefits, there are many other reasons to do opt-in email marketing.
 So there’s no reason why you shouldn’t utilize it as an email marketer.